We believe in Missional Living.

 - School Supplies Kits for Crossing Border Ministries: Learn more about Crossing Borders Ministry

-Pray for Missionaries Passage: Exodus 36:1-7, focus verse 4-6
+Pray for Missionaries Passage: Jonah 3:5-10, focus verse 5

 Thank you for your amazing, faithful missionary work.
 Your generosity blesses many people: Martha Caldwell, Director, WMU, and WOM Facilitator, the position is vacant.